-An Assignment for the Benefit of Creditors (ABC) — General Assignment/Creditor Assignment— can be a prudent alternative to bankruptcy for troubled private and public companies and their creditors.
+An Assignment for the Benefit of Creditors (ABC) or General Assignment/Creditor Assignment can be a prudent alternative to bankruptcy for maximizing value for troubled private and public companies and their creditors.

 We are pleased to serve as Court-Appointed Keepers (Assignees) for the U.S. Marshals Service for federal court seizures of assets under admiralty jurisdiction.

-An Assignment for the Benefit of Creditors (General/Creditor Assignment) requires highly trained—highly skilled—highly-credentialed—highly-experienced special assets and special situations transitional management, valuation, and disposition experts with decades of proven experience and unimpeachable credibility.
+An Assignment for the Benefit of Creditors requires highly-trained—highly skilled—highly credentialed—highly-experienced special assets and special situations transitional management, valuation, and disposition experts with decades of proven experience and unimpeachable credibility.

-For over 40-years in hundreds of assignments throughout the world, Equity Development Systems, Ltd., has judiciously guided and skillfully represented creditors, investors, and myriad other stakeholders in the disposition of their troubled accounts.
+For over 40 years in hundreds of assignments worldwide, Equity Development Systems, Ltd. has skillfully guided and judiciously represented business owners, creditors, investors, attorneys and law firms, and myriad other stakeholders in the disposition of their troubled accounts.

 The basic process in an Assignment for the Benefit of Creditors is that the business (Assignor) turns over its assets, both real and moveable, to an independent third-party neutral (Assignee [EDS]) who is the responsible fiduciary for divesting the assets and settling with creditors.